 Classification Decision Tree

-Classification tree analysis is a kind of analysis where the predicted outcome is Category (or class) to which the data belongs.
+Classification tree analysis is a kind of analysis where the predicted outcome is a Category (or class) to which the data belongs.
 Say you want to sell hot dogs near a Tennis Court where Tennis Players are the primary customers.
 But you figured that not every day the players show up.
-You gathered some data like Outlook of the day, Temperature, Wind, Humidity, etc, and trying to figure out what makes them decide to come out and play Tennis.
+You gathered some data like Outlook of the day, Temperature, Wind, Humidity, etc, and tried to figure out what makes them decide to come out and play Tennis.
 Say, your data looks like this:

 At this moment, SpiceLogic Decision Tree Software can analyze data from CSV files, Excel files, and SQL Server databases.
 Say, you have an Excel file that contains this data.
 In order to discover a decision tree from this data set, start the Decision Tree software and click the Machine Learning button as shown below.